peterMangrove/mangrove-docs-test/offer-maker/maker-contract.md

 ---
-description: Developer documentation pertaining to writing and managing Maker contracts.
+description: Developer documentation pertaining to writing and managing offer logic
 ---

 # Offer execution

 ## Description

-A **Maker Contract** is a smart contract whose address is associated with one or many [Reactive Offers](reactive-offer.md) listed on Mangrove [**Offer List**](broken-reference).
+[Offers](reactive-offer.md) are created with an associated account (contract or EOA) and listed on Mangrove [offer lists](broken-reference).
+* If the account is an EOA, no logic will be associated to the offer
-Maker Contracts should implement the [IMaker interface](https://github.com/giry-dev/mangrove/blob/c4446bbcb0a4dbade4777075eb3e26faebd1c218/contracts/MgvLib.sol#L161).
-They must at least implement the `makerExecute` function, otherwise they will fail all their offer executions.
+* If the account is a contract, it should implement the offer logic through the [IMaker interface](https://github.com/giry-dev/mangrove/blob/c4446bbcb0a4dbade4777075eb3e26faebd1c218/contracts/MgvLib.sol#L161).
+It must at least implement the `makerExecute` function, otherwise all their offer executions will fail.

 Here is the offer lifecycle, with the parts addressed in this section bolded: